top of page

 Matty Powell

-"Matt Powell is a multi-instrumentalist including bass and guitar, and a graduate from the Berklee College of Music in Boston, MA.
+Matt Powell is a multi-instrumentalist, including bass and guitar, and a graduate from the Berklee College of Music in Boston, MA.
 As the son of two music educators, Matt knows first hand the benefits of being exposed to interactive music at a very young age.

 Through early private instruction, he developed a strong background in classical and jazz bass, leading him to perform with several prestigious groups, including the 2005 NYSSMA All-State Symphonic Orchestra where he served as principal chair.
-He later was accepted to the Berklee College of Music where he received a degree in Music Production and Engineering.
+He was later accepted to the Berklee College of Music where he received a degree in Music Production and Engineering.

 Over the last 12 years, Matt’s professional music career in Boston has consisted of an eclectic mix of performances, touring, studio gigs, private lessons, production, audio engineering, and composition.
 Matt has always attributed his versatility in music to the exposure he had to it from an early age.

-Matt’s Instruments: Bass, Guitar, Voice, Piano"
+Matt’s Instruments: Bass, Guitar, Voice, Piano

 Tommy Dempsey